DevSubmarine/DiscordBot/README.md

 Note that for roles that are testing only, I recommend adding them to [appsettings.Development.json](DiscordBot/appsettings.Development.json) instead, just so the main config file is not polluted with testing configuration.

+#### Random Statuses
+The bot will automatically change its status on login, and also on a timer.
+This can be configured in [appsettings.json](DiscordBot/appsettings.json), `RandomStatus` section.

+The statuses themselves are in `RandomStatus:Statuses` array.
+Each status is JSON object, and should have `Text` and `ActivityType` property.
+Currently supported Activity Types are "Playing", "Watching", "Listening" and "Streaming".
+Additionally you can add `Link` property.

 #### In-Development Commands
 Development Environment Commands shouldn't be registered globally for numerous reasons.
 For this reason you should set your test server ID in [appsettings.Development.json](DiscordBot/appsettings.Development.json) using `CommandsGuildID` property.
 This config will be used only during debugging, and your in-dev commands will be registered in one server only.